Symptoms of Vitiligo

 Symptoms of vitiligo

 Symptoms of vitiligo may vary from a single, tiny spot of depigmentation to 10-20 spots of moderate size to innumerable, large patches all over the body.
-Its spread may also vary from static to very slow, or moderately spread to very rapidly spreading type.
+Its spread may also vary from static to very slow, or moderately spread to very rapidly spreading.
 There are underlying factors that determine the size and the extent of the spread.

-In some cases showing affection of the mucocutaneous junctions such as finger-tips, corners of the mouth, genital, around eyes.
+In some cases, showing affection of the mucocutaneous junctions such as fingertips, corners of the mouth, genital, around eyes.
 The spread of the disorder is usually slow and progressive.
 Symmetrical appearance on both sides of the body (say, on the legs, hands, etc.) is common.
-In rare cases one finds vitiligo spreading all over the body.
-It is a common concern among the patients if the disease would spread to the entire body; which happens very rarely.
+In rare cases, one finds vitiligo spreading all over the body.
+It is a common concern among the patients if the disease would spread to the entire body, which happens very rarely.

 How does Vitiligo spread?

-The spread of vitiligo is governed by various factors such as 1.
+The spread of vitiligo is governed by various factors, such as 1.
 Genetic activity 2.
 Hormonal factors 3.
 Continued Stress factors 4.
 Exposure to chemicals, etc. Many patients may start with just a single spot and may not get more spots for many years or for throughout their lifetime.
 Some patients may show the rapid spread, as fast as from one spot to hundreds, in a few months' time.
 It is not possible to predict the pace of the spread.
 Also, some patients may show intermittent spread.
-It may be noted from experience that those who pace certain body areas affected such as the fingertips are at higher risk of having an aggressive spread; it is not a rule though.
+It may be noted from experience that those who pace certain body areas affected, such as the fingertips, are at higher risk of having an aggressive spread; it is not a rule though.
 Some patients may present with grey hair, suggesting a loss of pigment in the hair.

 Associated systemic disorders: